C. Everett Koop: Personal life

 In early 1968, Koop's son David was killed in a rock climbing accident on Cannon Mountain during his junior year at Dartmouth College.
 Koop later wrote that because of his son's death, he thought, "I might be better able to help parents of dying children, but for quite a while I felt less able, too emotionally involved.
 And from that time on, I could rarely discuss the death of a child without tears welling up into my eyes."
 Years later, he and his wife wrote a book called Sometimes Mountains Move to help others who had lost a child.
-Koop's son, the Reverend Norman Koop, attended Eastern Baptist College (now Eastern University) and graduated in 1969.
+Koop's other son, the Reverend Norman Koop, attended Eastern Baptist College (now Eastern University) and graduated in 1969.
 The following year, the elder Koop was elected to the board of trustees, becoming the first non-Baptist member of the board.

 In February 2007, Elizabeth Koop, his wife of nearly 70 years, died.
-On April 17, 2010, he married Cora Hogue, a former staff member of Tenth Presbyterian Church in Philadelphia.
+On April 17, 2010, at the age of 93, he married Cora Hogue, a former staff member of Tenth Presbyterian Church in Philadelphia.

 Death and legacy

 At a November 2010 news conference, Koop spoke from a wheelchair and said that he was "very, very deaf" and legally blind.
 Koop died on February 25, 2013, at the age of 96 at his home in Hanover, New Hampshire.
 According to a Koop aide, he had been ill for several months and had suffered kidney failure the previous week.
-No official determination of cause of death has yet been announced.

 Remarking on Koop's death, American Medical Association president Jeremy Lazarus commented, "Because of what he did, and the way he did it, he had a dramatic impact on public health."
 The Associated Press called his impact "great", while The Philadelphia Inquirer called him "a courageous and brilliant pediatric surgeon who pioneered techniques ... and became an outspoken surgeon general".
 Writing for The New Yorker, Michael Specter said, "I don't think I have ever met anyone for whom I had more respect...
 In this era, during which progress, facts, and science are under unrelenting siege, it is thrilling to remember that even ideologues can love the truth."